Been in a Collision?

 - Want to report a route problem or hazard to your municipality?
 Find their contact info here

 - For complaints regarding a police-related issue please contact firstname.lastname@example.org in Vancouver

 - For general enforcement requests and traffic related questions please contact email@example.com in Vancouver

 - These are more general requests for action in a specific area and/or time where repeat offenses occur.
 These requests will be posted on a bulletin and officers will be made aware of the issue and can then act on it.

 - Consider cc'ing Mayor and council for any serious concerns so that they will be aware of them.
 For Vancouver it is firstname.lastname@example.org, Chief Chu at email@example.com and HUB at firstname.lastname@example.org For other municipalities, find contact info here.

 - Addressing your concerns to the Chief Constable's office results in a log number for the complaint so that it can be followed and is a way in which VPD senior management track public opinion.
-It's a good idea for cyclists to use this avenue to make sure that the Chief's office is aware of cyclists' road safety concerns with respect to enforcement and other areas of concern with respect to cyclist/VPD relations.
+It's a good idea for people cycling to use this avenue to make sure that the Chief's office is aware of road safety concerns of people cycling with respect to enforcement and other areas of concern with respect to people cycling/VPD relations.

-- It is clear that police officers are concerned about flagrant abuses of traffic regulations by cyclists and other road users.
-Cyclists are, of course, very concerned and endangered by these abuses as well.
-We have discussed the need to enforce regulations (for all road users) that are dangerous if not rigorously followed, such as running red lights, racing through stop signs, dangerous driving around pedestrians.
+- It is clear that police officers are concerned about flagrant abuses of traffic regulations by people cycling and other road users.
+People cycling are, of course, very concerned and endangered by these abuses as well.
+We have discussed the need to enforce regulations (for all road users) that are dangerous if not rigorously followed, such as running red lights, racing through stop signs, and dangerous driving around pedestrians.

-- HUB is following up on a number of issues discussed briefly in the meeting but which we believe require more work such as: a greater understanding of cyclists' traffic safety needs for traffic officers and bike theft.
+- HUB is following up on a number of issues discussed briefly in the meeting but which we believe require more work, such as: a greater understanding of cycling-related traffic safety needs for traffic officers and bike theft.